eroux/dokuwiki-plugin-dokutexit/README.md

 You can use texit with refnotes, with the following limitations:
   * only BibTeX configurations in database files will be taken into account
-  * ref namespaces won't work at all, you should put everythin in the root namespace
+  * ref namespaces won't work at all, you should put everything in the root namespace

 ### Documentation